Dallas Mayor Pro Tem Dwaine Caraway Says "We Have Got To Take On The NRA"

 DALLAS (CBSDFW.COM) – The National Rifle Association is currently scheduled to hold their annual meetings at the Kay Bailey Hutchison Convention Center in Dallas this May.
 But one Dallas leader is now calling for the organization to stay away from the Texas city.

 Mayor Pro Tem Dwaine Caraway is urging the NRA Annual Meetings & Exhibits to find a new home, saying that the gun event is inappropriate following last week’s shooting at Marjory Stoneman Douglas High School in Parkland, Florida.
-Caraway is set to address this issue further on Monday.
+“There will be marches and demonstrations should they come to Dallas,” Caraway promised at a Monday morning news conference.

+“I feel it is necessary as an elected official to speak up and stand up,” Caraway said.

 Gun violence has played a significant part in Dallas’ historical past from the assassination of President John F. Kennedy to the five Dallas Police officers gunned down in July 2016 to the brutal murder of a mother of six children in District 4 this past Christmas.
 It is time to put the heat on the NRA and demand that they work with elected officials in our country to establish gun laws that protect our children and keep our communities safe.
 We have got to take on the NRA.
 I am all for the protection of the 2nd Amendment but I am also for protecting the children and a safer Dallas.
 We must get rid of these assault weapons to protect the children and we must do something now.